pedrorechez/transitivenetwork/docs/resources/implementation.md

 * ganache-cli: [Github Repository](https://github.com/trufflesuite/ganache-cli)
 * nodejs: [Docs](https://nodejs.org/en/docs/)

 If there are any bugs or questions, please raise an issue in the repository.

 Website: [transitive.network](http://transitive.network)

-Disclaimer: THE CODE IN THIS REPOSITORY IS A PROTOTYPE AND IS A BETA RELEASE.
-PLEASE DO NOT USE IT IN PRODUCTION.